Discover the true costs of ecommerce platforms in our free guide.

 eCommerce in Dubai and the UAE has experienced significant growth in recent years, fueled by the region's rapidly growing digital economy and a young, tech-savvy population.
-According to the EcommerceDB, the annual growth rate of the UAE ecommerce revenue will be 8.6% during the following three years (2023-2027), growing faster than most European countries.
+According to the EcommerceDB, the annual growth rate of UAE ecommerce revenue will be 8.6% during the following three years (2023–2027), growing faster than most European countries.

-According to the Mordor Intelligence forecast, the CAGR will be even bigger in the following five years: the UAE growth will show 15.27% of growth by 2028 (the study is based on data collected in 2018-2022).
-This is possible due to the growing number of internet subscriptions (1.35M back in 2017, and 3.27M in 2021), rise of online shopping sales (expected to reach $9.2bn in 2026), and the general trend of more people buying online — 73% of total sales in the UAE back in 2022 were done online.
-Moreover, the studies show that during the previous five years, the number of online shoppers in the UAE almost doubled.
+According to Mordor Intelligence's forecast, the CAGR will be even higher in the following five years: the UAE's growth will reach 15.27% by 2028 (the study is based on data collected in 2018–2022).
+This is possible due to the growing number of internet subscriptions (1.35 million in 2017 and 3.27 million in 2021), the increase in online shopping sales (expected to reach $9.2 billion in 2026), and the general trend of more people buying online.
+In addition, studies show that the number of online shoppers in the UAE has almost doubled in the last five years.

 Statistics and forecasts on the UAE ecommerce market growth